EricYuan8307/Machine-Learning-Based-Error-Correcting-Decoders/README.md

 Transformer Reference: <br>
 Yoni Choukroun and Lior Wolf.
 Error correction code transformer. arXiv preprint arXiv:2203.14966, 2022.

+### Cross-attention Transformer for Error Correcting Codes:
+Cross-attention Transformer Reference: <br>
+Seong-Joon Park and Hee-Youl Kwak and Sang-Hyo Kim and Yongjune Kim and Jong-Seon No. CrossMPT: Cross-attention Message-Passing Transformer for Error Correcting Codes. arXiv preprint arXiv:2405.01033, 2024

 To train the model faster, I used early stopping.

 ### Addition: In Good First Issue, I mentioned some common bugs and solutions in Belief Pragation, BER and BLER.